Almost 2000 unknown bacteria discovered in the human gut

-The species are yet to be cultured in the lab.
+The bacterial species are yet to be cultured in the lab.
 The team used a range of computational methods to analyse samples for individuals worldwide.

-The results, published in the journal Nature, highlight that although researchers are possibly getting closer to creating a comprehensive list of the commonly found microbes in the North American and European gut, there is a significant lack of data from other regions of the world.
+The results, published in the journal Nature, highlight that although researchers are possibly getting closer to creating a comprehensive list of the commonly found gut microbes in the North American and European gut, there is a significant lack of data from other regions of the world.

 The human gut is home to many species of microbes, collectively referred to as the gut microbiota.
 Despite extensive studies in the field, researchers are still working on identifying the individual microbial species that live in our guts and understanding what roles they play in human health.

 There are many reasons why some microbial species that are part of the gut microbiota have remained unknown for so long, such as low abundance in the gut or inability to survive outside the human gut.
 By using computational methods, researchers were able to reconstruct the genomes of these bacteria.

 “Computational methods allow us to understand bacteria that we cannot yet culture in the lab.
 Using metagenomics to reconstruct bacterial genomes is a bit like reconstructing hundreds of puzzles after mixing all the pieces together, without knowing what the final image is meant to look like; and after completely removing a few pieces from the mix just to make it that bit harder,” says Rob Finn, Group Leader at EMBL-EBI.